 Kaltain Rompier

-Once a beautiful and calculating noblewoman, she is imprisoned after the accusations from the King’s Champion Tournament.
+Kaltain Rompier was once a beautiful and calculating noblewoman, she is imprisoned in the dungeons after the accusations from the King’s Champion Tournament.

 Aedion Ashryver